kexiZeroing/kexiZeroing.github.io/src/posts/notes-on-domain-specific-chatgpt.md

 })
 ```

+> [sqlite-vec](https://alexgarcia.xyz/blog/2024/sqlite-vec-stable-release/index.html) is a SQLite extension written purely in C with no dependencies, runs anywhere SQLite runs.
+It will provide custom SQL functions and virtual tables for fast vector search, as well as other tools and utilities for working with vectors.

 ### Domain-specific ChatGTP Starter App
 [This starter app](https://github.com/gannonh/gpt3.5-turbo-pgvector) uses embeddings to generate a vector representation of a document, and then uses vector search to find the most similar documents to the query.
 The results of the vector search are then used to construct a prompt for GPT-3, which is then used to generate a response.
 The response is then streamed to the user.